CSSG-ProgrammeOfficer/cssg_site/README.md

 If you do this and follow the JSON syntax (you should probably just copy an existing entry and edit the fields), then the templates will update the navbar dropdown menus and pages for you.

 ### More substantial edits
 To change other contents, like the home page, you'll need to actually edit the html.
 For the English home page, then, you'd need to edit `en/index.html`.
-For the Spanish page on research, you'd need to edit `es/research/index.html` (note that paths are always in English, even if the page isn't; that's important to make the language switching feature work).
+For the Spanish page on workshops, you'd need to edit `es/workshops/index.html` (note that paths are always in English, even if the page isn't; that's important to make the language switching feature work).

 In that page, you may find references to other includes.
 For instance, you might find something like `{% include some_page.html %}`.
 In that case, you'll need to direct your attention to `_includes/some_page.html`.
 Similarly, the thing you want to edit may exist in the layout.
 But beware!
 That change will propagate to all pages that use the layout, and at the time of this writing, all pages use the `default` layout.